-New Regulations for Using Gluten-Free LabelsAdded by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on September 20, 2013
+New Regulations for Using Gluten-Free LabelsAdded by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on September 20, 2013

 As of September 4, 2013, the term gluten-free has a new federal definition.
 In order to bear the label gluten-free, the Food and Drug Administration (FDA) has said that a food must contain less than 20 parts per million of gluten.
 Gluten is a naturally occurring protein in wheat, rye, and barley grains.
 A food that is labeled gluten-free, no gluten, free of gluten, or without gluten is misbranded unless it meets the FDA’s new regulation (available here).
 Beers that are not made from both malted barley and hops, or wines that have less than 7 percent alcohol by volume, are subject to the FDA’s new regulations.
 Manufactures have a year from September 4, 2013 to comply with the new requirements.

 The makers of distilled spirits, wines with 7 percent or more alcohol by volume, and beers that are malt beverages – meaning beers that are made from both malted barley and hops – are not subject to the FDA’s new rule, but must follow the Alcohol and Tobacco Tax and Trade Bureau’s (TTB) interim policy on gluten content statements (available here).